Samuel Pailthorpe King: Life

-King was born April 13, 1916 in Hankow, China while his father was in the United States Navy.
+King was born April 13, 1916, in Hankou, China while his father was in the United States Navy.
 His grandfather was ship captain and politician James A. King (1832–1899).
 He lost his left eye as a child of about six.
 After the family returned to Hawaii, he attended and graduated from Punahou School.
 His mother was part Native Hawaiian Pauline Nawahineokalai Evans.
-His father Samuel Wilder King (1886–1959), also part native Hawaiian, later became the delegate to the United States Congress from the Territory of Hawaii, and then governor.
+His father Samuel Wilder King (1886–1959), also part Native Hawaiian, later became the delegate to the United States Congress from the Territory of Hawaii, and then governor.

 He attended Yale University where he received a Bachelor of Science degree in 1937 and Yale Law School, where he graduated with a Bachelor of Laws in 1940.

 Personal

-King married Anne van Patten Grilk (born 1921) on July 8, 1944 in Boulder, Colorado.
+King married Anne van Patten Grilk (born 1921) on July 8, 1944, in Boulder, Colorado.
 They had a son, Samuel Pailthorpe King, Jr., and two daughters, Louise King Lanzilotti and Charlotte "Becky" King Stretch.